cgeyskens/phd/ppi/development-notes.md

 ## TODO
 - make a heatmap & UpSetplot
-    - make the color grading more beautiful & specific for each score.
-0 should be white.
     - add heatmap of GO terms (phagocytosis, synapse phagocytosis)
     - add heatmap of the dangyang et al. 2022
 - clean up the script: